top of page

 Demand Change

 Tell your local retailer that you want one-by-one caught tuna to be more readily available, in both fresh and canned form.
-Use our letter templates here to contact them yourself, or sign our collective letter to the UK retailers.
+Use our letter templates here to contact them yourself, or sign our collective letter to the UK retailers (link)

 Screenshot 2025-11-11 at 17.35.03.png